---

 The `lium.io` package ships both the [CLI](./cli/overview) and a **Python SDK** for managing GPU pods programmatically.
 Install it once and use whichever interface fits the job.

-:::info Full SDK Reference
+:::info SDK Reference

 :::